FearlessSolutions/fearless-design/README.md

 ## License

 This repository is licensed under the [LICENSE](LICENSE) file.
 Please review the license before using any materials in this repository.

-<h2>Can't find what you need or want to make edits?</h2>
-<p>Some of the design resources come in the form of links.
-If you aren't finding what you need in the source files, check the "links" file within each folder.
-If you still can't find what you need, or you have something to contribute, please contact Rachel Petrucci, or place the file into the repo and create a pull request with details on the documentation and edits you have provided.